griffio/griffio.github.io/_posts/2016-06-12-Culture-Canaries-The-Interview-Coding-Challenge.md

 Do the profiles of existing team members pass the interview process?

+Create new opportunities when the profiles are too ridged.

 Change the assumptions and ask if the company is good enough for the person applying.
 Why would they work here?

 Interviews are an like on-boarding process for employees who are in another timezone - one that has yet to occur.

 The **donut light** for hiring should always be on.
 Companies can add all their job specs into GitHub, rather than the corporate careers portal, for a quick open source win.
 When someone who has enough interest stops by, interview them.

-[Blind hiring](https://www.compose.io/articles/how-compose-uses-interviewed-com-and-slack-to-automate-blind-hiring/) is also a problem if the company is also blind to what it is asking for.
-These are the things we know that **we don’t know** or what **we do not like to know**.
+[Blind hiring](https://www.compose.io/articles/how-compose-uses-interviewed-com-and-slack-to-automate-blind-hiring/) is also a problem if the company is also blind to what it is asking for; these are the things we know that **we don’t know** or what **we do not like to know**.

 We don’t need better tech interviews, we need better tech companies.